JGRFenix/docs.ukfast.co.uk/source/security/threatvision/attack-ruleset/web-attacks/common-web-attacks.md

 Rated 10/10 for severity by NIST (National Institute of Standards and Technology) a shell shock attack certainly has the potential to cause damage.
 If no action is taken to prevent against this attack, then your server could be left open to a very common and very exploitable attack that easily allows attackers access to your server.

-Threat Monitoring assignees shellshock attacks level 15 severity.
+Threat Surveillance assignees shellshock attacks level 15 severity.

 **Remediation and Blocking**

-As this alert is high severity, Threat Monitoring will automatically block the source IP address of any web request that is detected to be attempting a shell shock attack.
+As this alert is high severity, Threat Surveillance will automatically block the source IP address of any web request that is detected to be attempting a shell shock attack.

-To protect against this vulnerability, you should ensure that your system is up-to-date and that preventative measures (like Threat Monitoring) are in place.
+To protect against this vulnerability, you should ensure that your system is up-to-date and that preventative measures (like Threat Surveillance) are in place.

 Many vulnerability scanners will run a non-malicious shellshock attack against a target system, as a result, false positive alerts may trigger when an ASV's system scans your server.